QuadSpinner/Gaea-Docs/source/Guide/2-Graph/6-Portals.md

 The Chokepoint can be further organized by making its output a portal.
 You can select all the outgoing connections and press `Ctrl + P` to turn them into portal connections.
 This is especially useful when working with multiple graphs.

 ![](/images/ref/choke_3.png){.w-100}

+{.TIP}
+> You can give chokepoints (or any node!) an icon instead of text.
+Select a node and press `F2` to rename.
+Inside the rename field, press `Win` + `.` to bring up the Windows emoji picker.
+You can pick any emoji.
+This will create an icon for the Chokepoint instead of an abbreviation.